Monday, December 23, 2024

 Will Ukraine survive without American money?

 Due to pre-election squabbles, the United States may leave Ukraine in 2024 without the promised $10 billion in aid.
 Ukrainian authorities still hope that this money will be allocated, but have already prepared a backup plan in case there is no money.
-“Apostrophe” was looking into where the government could find funds instead of American aid, and whether Ukrainians would have to tighten their belts.
+“Apostrophe” looked into where the government could find funds instead of American aid, and whether Ukrainians would have to tighten their belts.

 The Ukrainian government is prepared for a scenario in which the provision of financial assistance to our country from the United States will be stopped.
 This was announced by Finance Minister Sergei Marchenko.